rolling-scopes-school/tasks/tasks/piskel-clone.md

 - Use meaningful names for variables.
 Avoid single characters for variable names (i, n, j, d, etc.), abstract or common names (obj, arr, num, item1, etc.)
 - Use the eslint with airbnb for all js code

-### Work in team
-It is possible to work together in 2-3 person team.
-To work together and get additional score points a student needs:

-* to work in one repository
-  * correctly merge PR to observe everyone commit
-  * person should implement one feature
-  * the student need to list all feature which was implemented by him personally
-* to create PR in the private repo in rs (as usial task)
-  * in result it will be
-    * one repo for 2 students common work
-    * 2 pr in private student repos

-The presentation should be done by student who has the lower score by time of presentation.

-If all requirements to team work are met, the students will recieve their implemented score points + 30% of score of student who has the less points

-Example 1:

-Student1 and student2 work together.
-Student1 implements 300 score points.
-Student2 implements 150 score points.

-If students create common repo, correctly merge / commit features with good commit messages, they will recieve additional 50 points.

-So, their score will be

-* Student1 = 300 + 50 = 350
-* Student2 = 150 + 50 = 200

-Example 2:

-Student1, student2, student3 work together.
-Student1 implements 190 score points.
-Student2 implements 100 score points.
-Student3 implements 60 score points.

-If students create common repo, correctly merge / commit features with good commit messages, they will recieve additional 20 points.

-So, their score will be

-* Student1 = 190 + 20 = 210
-* Student2 = 100 + 20 = 120
-* Student3 = 60 + 20 = 80

-Example 3:
-Student1 and student2 work together.
-Student1 implements 200 score points.
-Student2 implements 250 score points.

-The students dont separate their features and dont have worklog.

-They will recieve - 30 fine for absent worklog and near -20 fine for incorrect commit messages:
-* Student1 = 200 - 50 = 150
-* Student2 = 250 - 50 = 200

 ### Project structure.
 Organization of files and folders (example):
 Usage of webpack is mandatory!
 Components directories should include all the needed resources and styles.
 For example, by removing folder `modal-dialog` all styles related to this dialog will be removed as well.